nomin97/book-search-engine/README.md

   n/a

 ## Installation
+  Make sure all packages are installed correctly, and npm run develop to run both client and server folders.

 ## Usage
-  n/a
+  User can use this application to look for books and add them to their own list.
+The list can then be updated and books can be deleted off the list.

 ## Tests
   n/a

 ## Credits
-  Classwork material and help from Tutor Andrew Tirpok.

 ## Questions?
   * Email: <nominmyagmarsuren@yahoo.com>
   * GitHub: <https://github.com/nomin97>

 ## Contribute
-  Anybody can clone this repository and contribute to this app.
+  Anybody can clone this repository and contribute to this app, or reach out.

 ## License
   This project is protected under the undefined.